jvitku/rl/smdp/README.md

 ## Changelog

-* Greedy and EpsilonGreedy tested, TODO: test the ImportanceBased ones
+* Greedy, EpsilonGreedy and ImportanceBased ROS-ASMs tested

 * several test files renamed so that they have not java type and do not cause errors, TODO use them for testing QLearning